floatdrop/gulp-bem/readme.md

 var tree = bem.objects().pipe(bem.tree());
 ```

-It will return  __immutable__ passThrough Stream with additional method.
+It will return Stream with additional method.
 On each new pipe call tree will be set as parent to empty tree.

+###### parent
+Type: `Object`

+Parent tree, that be used in deps searches (read [clone](https://github.com/floatdrop/gulp-bem#treeclone) method description).

 ### tree.deps(path)